Cipriano de Valera: Geneva and England

-Writings
+In 1567, Valera moved to London, where he is described as a 'Master of Divinitie' and 'schoolmaster' in 1571, and where he attended the Italian stranger church.

 In 1559, Valera assisted with the writing of the Spanish Confession of London along with Reina and others, which sought to stress the theological orthodoxy of the Spanish and Italian Protestant communities in London, in response to the writings of Michael Servetus and Sebastian Castellio on the Trinity.

-After the failure of the Spanish Armada, Valera started to write several works himself, seemingly being patronized to do so.
-The earliest was The Two Treatises on the Pope and on the Mass (1588), the first original Spanish work to be printed in England, in which he criticized elements of the Roman Catholic practice of the Mass as paganistic, and argued that if the Spanish could better understand the Bible they would be able to challenge the claimed authority of the Papacy.
-Others works included A Treatise for the Purpose of Confirming in their Christian Faith the Captives of the Barbary Pirates (1594), which reflects his evangelistic work among seamen and prisoners, although it has been suggested that the captives represent Spanish Christians and the 'Barbary Pirates' the clergy of the Roman Catholic Church.
+After the failure of the Spanish Armada, Valera started to write several works himself, being patronized to do so.
+The earliest was The Two Treatises on the Pope and on the Mass (1588), the first original Spanish work to be printed in England, in which he criticized elements of the Catholic Mass as pagan, and argued that if the Spanish could better understand the Bible they would be able to challenge the claimed authority of the papacy.

+His others works included A Treatise for the Purpose of Confirming in their Christian Faith the Captives of the Barbary Pirates (1594).
+It is said by some to reflect his evangelistic work among seamen and prisoners; it has also been suggested that the captives in the text represent Spanish Christians and that the Barbary pirates are the clergy of the Catholic Church.

+Later life and death

 Later in his life, in 1597, Valera translated Calvin's Institutes.

-Most famously, however, over a twenty-year period Valera amended Reina's 1569 translation of the Bible into the Spanish vernacular and travelled to Leiden in 1602 with a printer to present the first copy to Maurice of Nassau and the States General of the Netherlands, from where it was published.
+Most famously, over a 20-year period Valera amended Casiodoro de Reina's Spanish Bible to reflect the Spanish vernacular; the result has become known as the Reina Valera Bible.
+Valera travelled to Leiden in 1602 with a printer to present the first copy to Maurice of Nassau and the States General of the Netherlands, from where it was published.

-In response to these various works, Valera was listed in the Index Librorum Prohibitorum and called "el hereje español" ("the Spanish heretic") par excellence.
+Due to these various works, Valera was listed in the Catholic Index Librorum Prohibitorum and was called "el hereje español" ("the Spanish heretic") par excellence.
+Valera died in 1602.